davidegat/AIRCBot/README.md

 ## Troubleshooting

 1. **Connection Issues:**
-   - Ensure the server and port are correct.
+   - Ensure server and port are correct.
    - Check your internet connection.
+   - Check your firewall and/or vpn

 2. **Authentication Fails:**
-   - Verify the correct password is entered.
+   - Verify correct password is entered.
    - Wait if temporarily blocked.
+   - Hope if ignored for the session...

 3. **AI Response Errors:**
    - Ensure LMStudio is running and accessible at `http://localhost:1234/v1/chat/completions`.
-   - Check the API response in the logs for troubleshooting.
+A warning should be issued in the bot console if local API is unreachable.
    - If you modified the code to support external API, check if your endpoint and parameters are correct for your model.
    - If you modified the system prompt, try adapting it to get better answers.

+4. **Strange(r) Things
+   - Results depend upon which model you are usings, and relative settings.
+   - Try using different models and settings for best results.
+   - Keep values low: short response, short context, not too much temperature.

 ---